mattlightbourn1/mattlightbourn1/bapi_model.md

 ### Business Details
 This is information about occupation, turnover, staff and other characteristics of the business.

-## Situations
+### Situations
-For each business premises to be added to the policy, there will be a situation added for each.
+For each business premises to be added to the policy, there will be a [Situation](#situation) added for each.
 This includes the physical address, information about the building, security and safety.
 Refer to the document section Add Situation.

+### Sections
+There needs to be at least one [Section](#section) in a quote request at policy level or at least one per situation added.
+A section relates to one or more coverages and each section has their own set of acceptance questions.

+### Excesses
+There are some [Excesses](#excesses) that the broker can request and then others that are applied by the insurer.
+In addition to the variable amount, there is also an amount that can be imposed by the underwriter and then the total excess.
+All excesses are in their respective sections within the request and response.

+### Notes
+There is the option to add notes to the policy, situation or section which are either [Printable Note](#printableNote) in the policy schedule or [Non-Printable Note](#nonPrintableNote).

 # Parties
 A party is required for each insured and interested party related to the policy.
 Each party required a unique identifier (UUID) since it is used as a foreign key in the payload to allocate a `party_role` and assigning the `interested_parties` to the policy and/or specific situations.